deepthisandeep/DataCleansingAssignment/README.md

 Load RStudio and set your working directory using setwd("TargetDirectory")

 Load the R script using source("run_analysis.txt")

-You may load the R file via "run_analysis.R" in RStudio
+Alternately, you may load the R file via "run_analysis.R" in RStudio

 Run the R script using run_analysis() and after execution of the function has finished, you will see that merged_tidy_data.txt and calculated_tidy_data.txt would have been replaced with the newest outputs.